bloxstreet/support/docs/mr+-information/training-guide.md

 ### <font color="#C21807">Training Conclusion</font>

-Upon the completion of the training session, there should be no LRs remaining, and only a few HRs should be present.
-It is crucial for all trainers to leave the server once their training duties are fulfilled.
-Nothing else should be happening after training sessions.
-Photos for the Host and Co-Host only are not permitted after training sessions.
-The Co-Host should send the final group shout at this time.
+The Host should send the final group shout at this time.